 They say “home is where the heart is”, so it’s difficult to adjust to life in Spain when your family and friends are far away.
 I’ve found that the things that keep me from missing home too much are my roommates.
 We all come from different countries (United States, Ireland and South Africa), but we have a lot in common.

-We are all Language Assistants with Meddeas, so it’s nice to talk about our shared experiences and bounce ideas off of each other.
-We like to listen to the same music, watch the same shows, and generally understand each other because we are so close in age.
+Moreover, we are all Language Assistants with Meddeas, so it’s nice to talk about our shared experiences and bounce ideas off of each other.
+In addition, we like to listen to the same music, watch the same shows, and generally understand each other because we are so close in age.

 One of my favorite parts of the work day is coming home and hanging out with my roommates.
 On the weekends, we go shopping, sight-see and try out new restaurants in Madrid.
 Sunday-night dinners (with take-out!) start us off for a great week ahead.
 I consider my roomies to be both my friends and family here in Spain.